-Comparing the big thumper motorcycles — the Yamaha Ténéré XT660Z, the Kawasaki KLR650, the Suzuki DR650, the BMW F650GS/G650GS and the Honda XR650R as an ultimate adventure travel motorcycle.
+This is just a quick article comparing the big thumper motorcycles — the Yamaha Ténéré XT660Z, the Kawasaki KLR650, the Suzuki DR650, the BMW F650GS/G650GS and the Honda XR650R as an adventure travel motorcycle.

 There are many contenders for bikes that can take you around the big brown land.
 I know personally of people who’ve done it on a variety of machines, even the humble Suzuki DL650 V-Strom.